 Be sure to pay yourself a salary, Lockert suggests.
 You may also want to consider keeping your business and personal checking separate.
 That’s because you will need to keep records to help substantiate business expense deductions such as office supplies.
-Even if your business is something with extremely low overhead—you may find yourself paying a little extra for mundane things.
+Even if your business is something with extremely low overhead, you may find yourself paying a little extra for mundane things.
 “I use more electricity now because I work from home, and I drink more coffee at home now.
 I even use more toilet paper,” Lockert says.

-Because freelancers don’t have the luxury of knowing that another paycheck is automatically coming in two weeks, it’s vital to establish an emergency fund and keep paying into it regularly.
+Because freelancers don’t have the luxury of knowing that another paycheck is automatically coming in 2 weeks, it’s vital to establish an emergency fund and keep paying into it regularly.
 Retirement savings have to be a high priority as well.
 It’s easy to let savings slip, but you should treat retirement savings like money you save to cover taxes—it’s something you can’t afford to ignore.

 Fidelity’s 50/15/5 saving and spending guidelines suggest that essential expenses should account for no more than 50% of your after-tax income.

 As a freelancer, you should also get in the habit of saving money for taxes.

-Hustling may be fine when you’re young, but eventually you may want to stop working and take it easy.
+The freelance hustle may be fine when you’re young, but eventually you may want to stop working and take it easy.
 Without an employer to push you into saving for retirement by automatically enrolling you in a retirement savings plan, you need to take proactive steps to save on your own.

-Contributions to a Roth IRA won’t get you a tax break today, but you may be able to withdraw contributions and earnings tax free in retirement.2 A Roth IRA may be particularly advantageous for freelancers as you may have the ability to take penalty-free withdrawals of contributions at any time—although you should be careful about using your retirement savings as a piggy bank for short-term needs.
+Contributions to a Roth IRA won’t get you a tax break today, but you may be able to withdraw contributions and earnings tax-free in retirement.3 A Roth IRA may be particularly advantageous for freelancers as you may have the ability to take penalty-free withdrawals of contributions at any time—although you should be careful about using your retirement savings as a piggy bank for short-term needs.
 That could defeat the whole purpose of saving for retirement.

 In addition, you could set up a retirement account specially designed for independent workers and small businesses that could potentially let you save even more money, like a SEP IRA, a SIMPLE IRA, or a self-employed 401(k).
 Even if you can’t imagine scraping off 15% of your income for retirement savings at the moment, putting away a little bit now and gradually ramping up to 15% can be extremely worthwhile.

-Tip: Read Viewpoints on Fidelity.com: “No 401(k)?
-How to save for retirement.”
+Read Viewpoints on Fidelity.com: No 401(k)?
+How to save for retirement